 Suggested brands: 4C® Japanese Style Panko Bread Crumbs; Old Bay® seasoning

 Saute fresh minced garlic in 3 T. margarine or butter until garlic is softened, do not overcook.
 Or use powdered garlic as a short cut.

-Place tilapia fillets on baking sheet or in glass baking dish sprayed with cooking oil
+Place fish fillets on baking sheet or in glass baking dish sprayed with cooking oil.

 Dust both sides of fillets with Old Bay® seasoning, onion powder, garlic powder, pepper and kosher salt and place fish into baking dish.